Language skills in Luchazi

 - Vihandekela = reprimands; rebuke; reproof.

-- Lembu = orate or oration.
+- Lembu = orate or oration; skillful in whisper or incantation.

 - Mukua lembu = orator.